Elizabeth A. Stephenson, MSW, Attorney

 Elizabeth attended North Carolina Central University School of Law, graduating with honors in 2000.
 Prior to graduating from law school, she was the Program Director for Prevent Child Abuse North Carolina.
 She was also the Executive Director of The Covenant with North Carolina’s Children.

 Elizabeth, who is a native of Cary, North Carolina, is a member of the North Carolina State Bar, the North Carolina Bar Association, and the Family Law Section of the North Carolina Bar Association.
 Elizabeth is also licensed to practice law in the U.S. District Court in the Eastern District of North Carolina and has experience dealing with cases involving international child custody.
 While in law school, she was a member of the Trial Advocacy Team, Moot Court, and Senior Editor of the Law Journal.

 In addition to practicing law, Elizabeth believes in giving back to the community.
-She’s an active supporter of the North Carolina Theatre, North Carolina Museum of Art, Prevent Child Abuse, SAFEChild, American Heart Association, InterAct of Wake County and the Society for the Prevention of Cruelty to Animals (SPCA) of Wake County.
+She’s an active supporter of the North Carolina Theatre, North Carolina Museum of Art, Prevent Child Abuse, SAFEChild, American Heart Association, InterAct of Wake County, the Society for the Prevention of Cruelty to Animals (SPCA) of Wake County, and the Hope Center at Pullen.
 Elizabeth, and the New Direction Family Law team, hope to add to societal resources by bringing awareness to local organizations that provide support and growth for local communities.